cjrace/almostyellow/README.md

 ### Tests

-Basic end to end tests have been set up using [Playwright](https://playwright.dev/), to run them locally (and automatically trigger a new production build) run:
+Basic end to end tests have been set up using [Playwright](https://playwright.dev/).

+To format all scripts, run linting checks, compile a production build, and then run the tests run:

 ```bash
 npm run test